FarmBot-Docs/farmbot-theme/v2/docs/pages/page.md

 title="Info"
 content="This callout contains multiple lines of text, showcasing the spacing between lines.
 How does it look?
 It should look and feel consistent with body text outside of callouts.

-This callout also has multiple paragraphs, showing the spacing between paragrpahs."
+This callout also has multiple paragraphs, showing the spacing between paragraphs."
 %}

 {%